Published 2023-12-03.

 The video My Ableton Push 3 Workflow.
 Interface, features and tips is the best way to learn about the P3S.
 It is made by Anna Fruit, not by Ableton.
 Once your P3S is authorized, learn by following along on your P3S as Anna goes through each step.

-I discuss other learning resources in the rest of this article, but I recommend you start with this one.
+I discuss other learning resources in the rest of this article, and in the References section below, but I recommend you start with this one.

 The next video is a performance that Anna recorded using a P3S.

-More videos are provided at the bottom of this article.
+More videos are provided at the end of this article.

 Tutorial